phil-opp/blog_os/posts/DRAFT-allocating-frames.md

     }).min_by(|area| area.base_addr);
 }
 ```
 This function chooses the area with the minimal base address that still has free frames, i.e. `next_free_frame` is smaller than its last frame.
 Note that we need to clone the iterator because the order of areas in the memory map isn't specified.
+If there are no areas with free frames left, `min_by` automatically returns the desired `None`.

 We don't have a data structure to store free frames, so we can't implement `deallocate_frame` reasonably.
-Thus we use the `unimplemented` macro, which just panics when called:
+Thus we use the `unimplemented` macro, which just panics when the method is called:

 ```rust
 fn deallocate_frame(&mut self, _frame: Frame) {